docsforadobe/after-effects-plugin-guide/docs/effect-ui-events/tips-and-tricks.rst

 Custom UI Implementation for Color Sampling, Using Keyframes
 ================================================================================

 A plug-in may want to get a color from a layer within a composition.
-The user would use the eyedropper associated with a color parameter, or the plug-in’s custom composition panel UI, to select the point.
+The user would use the eyedropper associated with a color parameter, or the plug-in's custom composition panel UI, to select the point.

 During the click event, the plug-in converts the coordinates of the click into layer space, and stores that information in sequence data.
 It then forces a re-render, during which it has access to the color of the layer point corresponding to the stored coordinates.